nikhelk/lib3142a/README.md

 # lib3142a

 This is lib3142a, the first-ever framework for the VEXcode V5 Pro platform.
 Here is a brief rundown of the file system.
-The documentation can be found in the `lib3142a/include` files
+The documentation can be found in the `lib3142a/include` files. **Please note that this is a work in progress.**

 1. [ File System. ](#fileSys)
 2. [ Resources. ](#resources)